charlesrosenbauer/Microarchitecture-and-You/text/Memory/cachecoherency.md

 Due to the improved efficiency and scalability, Write Invalidation is the primary coherency technique used in GPUs, as well as many recent CPUs.

 ---

+**The Fundamental Problem: Shared Mutable State**

+Fundamentally, coherency comes down to mutable state.
+If there is no data being modified, there is no need to manage asynchronous changes to that data.
+Of course, software depends heavily on data being modified, so that's not something we can avoid.

+We can go further than that though; we can say that [*Communication* is Fundamentally the biggest factor in scalability](../System/scalability.md).
+This makes sense; a program with tons of parallelism, but no necessary communication between threads is about as scalable as you can get.
+Embarassingly parallel problems, or in other words anything that can be expressed as a *map* operation, scale very well with parallelism.
+However, as soon as you add in more communication, such as with a *parallel reduce* or *scan* operation, suddenly organized communication becomes necessary, slowing things down.

+Due to the way that memory works in modern systems, such communication is almost exclusively done via shared mutable state in memory.
+The same kind that necessitates cache coherency.

+---

+**Scratchpad Memory**

+One solution is Scratchpad memory.
+This, in principle, is quite simple; rather than do all the communication in the distant RAM, you bring the RAM closeby and work there.

+Scratchpad memory consists of typically a few dozen to a couple hundred KB of [SRAM](commonmemory.md) built into the CPU, often shared by multiple cores (though variations with strictly local access exist too).
+Scratchpad is directly addressable, meaning that unlike a cache, it *does not* represent a different part of memory.
+It functions like RAM, but just faster.

+There are limitations to Scratchpad memory though.
+It often adds extra burdens to programmers/compilers, can reduce portability in cases where software is reliant on it, and adds extra work for the Operating System, as it has to be copied somewhere during a context switch.

+Most CPUs (aside from some embedded CPUs) don't use Scratchpad.
+GPUs and the Cell CPU (from the Playstation 3) do contain scratchpad however.
+In the case of GPUs, several dozen cores might all be able to access the scratchpad simultaneously, with a latency of only a clock cycle or two, allowing for very rapid thread communication.

+---